ginkgo-project/ginkgo/BENCHMARKING.md

     thermal2
     ```

-### 3: Publishing the results on Github and analyze the results with the GPE (optional)
+### 4: Publishing the results on Github and analyze the results with the GPE (optional)

 The previous experiments generated json files for each matrices, each containing
 timing, iteration count, achieved precision, ... depending on the type of
-benchmark ran.
+benchmark run.
 These files are available in the directory
 `${ginkgo_build_dir}/benchmark/results/`.
 These files can be analyzed and
 processed through any tool (e.g. python).
 In this section, we describe how to
 generate the plots by using Ginkgo's